fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git rebase ≪Primary Branch≫
     ```

-1. Pull updates from other contributors push on the working branch
+1. Pull updates from other contributor's push on the working branch

     ```git
     git pull origin ≪Working Branch≫
     ```

-1. Push the changes to remote repository
+1. Push the changes to the remote repository

     ```git
     git push origin ≪Working Branch≫